teedinmt/TwntyQstns/README.md

 ```
 PROBLEM: Staff members have to spend extra time processing paper applications and handwritten forms
-SOLUTION: Have clients type in their own information, where it is then saved to a database, and printed on the PDF application form.
+SOLUTION: Have clients type in their own information, where it is then saved to a database,
+and then inserted into a fillable PDF form and saved to a reports folder.
 ```
 This is my contribution to open-source code, a slight modification of a school project.
 I am planning for the next version!
 Thus, I would welcome feedback and suggestions about improvements, corrections, and ways to improve it.